 I want to start by saying that some people that go about stripping their cloth diapers are doing so unnecessarily.

-I have been cloth diapering for ove 5 years in in both hard and soft water and I have never had to do a true strip of my diapers.
+I have been cloth diapering for 6 years in both hard and soft water and I have never had to do a true strip of my diapers.

 A good wash routine would make stripping your diapers unnecessary.
 If you are dealing with lingering odors, such as ammonia, or if your diapers aren’t absorbing as they should, it’s likely your wash routine is the problem.